craigburke/angular-annotate-asset-pipeline/README.md

 ================================
 [![Build Status](https://drone.io/github.com/craigburke/angular-annotate-asset-pipeline/status.png)](https://drone.io/github.com/craigburke/angular-annotate-asset-pipeline/latest)

-The Grails `angular-annotate-asset-pipeline` is a plugin that provides annotations for dependecy injection to allow angular javascript files to be minified within the asset pipeline.
+The Grails `angular-annotate-asset-pipeline` is a plugin that provides annotations for dependecy injection to allow angular JavaScript or CofeeScript files to be minified within the asset pipeline.

 For more information on how to use asset-pipeline, visit [here](http://www.github.com/bertramdev/asset-pipeline).